freealise/freealise/ar/README.md

 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)

 projector with 3d prism instead of screen (screens are small and not bright enough)
+or plastic glasses (can be L/R ? https://commons.wikimedia.org/wiki/File:Bild-OpenKMQKit1.jpg)
+or view stereograms on e-ink display

 scene with color and shadows (filmed or drawn cubemap + layers / transparency; https://github.com/ssatguru/BabylonJS-MeshEditor, https://doc.babylonjs.com/toolsAndResources/assetLibraries/postProcessLibrary/asciiArtPP for depth,